-IKEA may know a thing or two about the black kitchen trend.
-And, if you are planning to design a kitchen around this trend, you don’t want to miss these key details.
+IKEA may know a thing or two about the black and white kitchen trend.
+And, if you are planning a black kitchen design around this trend (say, black kitchen cabinets or black countertops), you don’t want to miss these key details.
 Here’s what IKEA knows about black kitchens, that you don’t.

 Western Living | Maybe black countertops, one row of black uppers and black paint is enough?